wojteksuj/PJATK/SKJ/DAS Project/README.md

 ## Introduction

-This project implements a **Distributed Averaging System (DAS)** in Java, where processes can run in two modes: **master** and **slave**.
+This project implements a Distributed Averaging System (DAS) in Java, where processes can run in two modes: master and slave.
 These modes are automatically determined based on the availability of a specified UDP port.

-The program demonstrates message passing and computation across distributed systems using **UDP sockets**.

----

-## ✅ Implemented Features

-- **Master Mode**
-- **Slave Mode**

-### 🔹 Master Mode

-If the program successfully opens the specified UDP port, it enters **master mode**.
-In this mode:

-- It receives messages from slaves using UDP.
-- The first number stored is the one provided when the master program is launched.
-- Subsequent numbers are received from slave processes.
-- Behavior based on received number:
-  - If `0`: Calculates the average of all stored numbers and broadcasts the result to all devices on the same port.
-  - If `-1`: Broadcasts `-1` to all devices, closes the socket, and terminates.
-  - Any other number: Prints it to the console and stores it for future calculations.

-### 🔹 Slave Mode

-If the program cannot open the specified port (another instance is running as master), it enters **slave mode**.
-In this mode:

-- It creates a UDP socket with a random port.
-- Sends the specified number to the master running on the given port.
-- Terminates immediately after sending the message.

----

-## 🧩 Implemented Classes

-- **`DAS`** – The main class containing logic for both master and slave modes.

----

-## 🧪 Implemented Methods

-- **`main`**
-  Parses command-line arguments (port and number), determines which mode to run, and calls either `runMaster` or `runSlave`.

-- **`runMaster`**
-  Implements the full logic for master mode.

-- **`runSlave`**
-  Implements the full logic for slave mode.

-- **`broadcast`**
-  Used in master mode to broadcast a message to all clients on the local network.

----

-## ⚠️ Difficulties

-The main difficulty was ensuring correct communication between the master and slave.
-Issues included:

-- Ensuring the slave correctly sent its number to the master.
-- Handling the master's behavior when receiving various messages.
-- Implementing the master mode logic correctly.
-- Detecting and switching to slave mode when the port was already in use.

----
+The program demonstrates message passing and computation across distributed systems using UDP sockets.

+## Implemented features

+- Master mode
+- Slave mode

+### Master mode

+The program enters master mode if it successfully opens the specified UDP port.
+In this mode, it receives messages from slaves using UDP and stores all received numbers.
+The first number stored is the number provided when the master program is launched; subsequent numbers are those sent by slaves.

+If the master receives the number `0`, it calculates the average of all stored numbers and broadcasts the result to all devices connected on the same port.
+If it receives the number `-1`, it broadcasts `-1` to all connected devices, closes the socket, and terminates.
+If the master receives any other number, it prints it to the console and stores it in memory for future calculations.

+### Slave mode

+The program enters slave mode if it cannot open the specified port, which happens if another instance is already running as the master.
+In slave mode, the program:

+- Creates a UDP socket with a random port
+- Sends the specified number to the master process running on the given port
+- Terminates immediately after sending the message

+## Implemented classes

+- DAS – this is the main class of the program containing the logic for both master and slave modes

+## Implemented methods

+- `main` – parses command-line arguments (port and number), determines which mode to run, and calls either `runMaster` or `runSlave`
+- `runMaster` – implements the full logic for master mode
+- `runSlave` – implements the full logic for slave mode
+- `broadcast` – used by master mode to broadcast a message to all clients connected on the local network

+## Difficulties

+The main difficulty I encountered was managing correct communication between the master and slave.
+I faced issues with the slave sending a number to the master and ensuring t